-GNSO REVIEW OF THE HYDERABAD GAC COMMUNIQUE
+GNSO REVIEW OF THE HYDERABAD GAC COMMUNIQUE 1

-GAC Advice - Topic & GAC Advice Details Does the advice concern an issue that can be considered within the remit of the GNSO (yes/no) If yes, is it subject to existing policy recommendations , implementation action or ongoing GNSO policy development work?
+GAC Advice - Topic & GAC Advice Details Does the advice concern an issue that can be considered within the remit 2 of the GNSO (yes/no) If yes, is it subject to existing policy recommendations , implementation action or ongoing GNSO policy development work?
 How has this issue been/is being/will be dealt with by the GNSO 1.
 Future gTLDs Policies and Procedures: Process and Timing a.
 The GAC advises the ICANN Board: I. The GAC reiterates its advice contained in the Helsinki Communiqué concerning process and timing with regard to development of future gTLD policies and procedures.
 RATIONALE The rationale for this advice is the same as that contained in the GAC Helsinki Communiqué, to which the GAC has not yet received any response from the Board.
 Yes Yes As the Hyderabad Communique simply references the Helsinki Communique without offering further advice, we refer the Board to our response to the Helsinki Communique which can be found here which should be read in conjunction with our correspondence to Dr. Crocker of 25 October 2016, which can be found here .
 We stand ready to discuss our prior correspondence.
 Further, we reiterate our request for the GAC and its members to enhance their engagement in the ongoing policy development processes in order to avoid discord over future outcomes.
 2. Mitigation of Domain Name Abuse a.
-The GAC advises the ICANN Board that: The GNSO Council would like to express concern that the list of questions set out in
+The GAC advises the ICANN Board that: The domain name industry is self-regulated and contracted parties to ICANN have or are

-&lt;sup>1 Only of "Section VI of the Communiqué: GAC Advice to the Board"
+1 Only of "Section VI of the Communiqué: GAC Advice to the Board"

-&lt;sup>2 As per the ICANN Bylaws: 'There shall be a policy-development body known as the Generic Names Supporting Organization (GNSO), which shall be responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.
+2 As per the ICANN Bylaws: 'There shall be a policy-development body known as the Generic Names Supporting Organization (GNSO), which shall be responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.